 RIGHT: ‘Sometimes I have problems focusing and am distracted frequently.
 I find that if I put earbuds in my ears and listen to music then I can easily drown out the commotion around me and pay attention to work.’

-By responding this way, your interviewer can see how you think through a situation and use even simplistic means to solve a wrong.
+By responding this way, your interviewer can see how you think through a situation and use even simplistic means to solve a problem.